To request an appointment, contact the UPMC Heart and Vascular Institute:

-In LVNC, muscle in the heart's left ventricle — one of two lower chambers — becomes thick, with space between muscle fibers.
-These changes make the muscle weak and affect how the left chamber pumps blood and can allow blood clots to form in the chamber.
+In LVNC, muscle in the heart's left ventricle — one of two lower chambers — becomes sponge-like, with extra space between the muscle tissues.
+These heart muscle changes can affect how the left chamber pumps blood and can allow blood clots to form in the chamber.

 LVNC can cause complications, including:

 If you have LVNC, you might not have any symptoms at all or even know you have the disease.